Waging a Campaign: Results from an Injection-Recovery Study involving 35 numerical Relativity Simulations and three Waveform Models: Results II: Inspiral-Merger/Ringdown Consistency Tests of the Models

 We begin with a qualitative description of the Inspiral-Merger/Ringdown (IMR) consistency test.
 We highlight how estimates for the properties of the remnant black hole can be made from independent measurements from the inspiral and ringdown portions of the signal and therefore checked for consistency.

-The early inspiral portion of the GW signal is well described as a post-Newtonian series with the chirp mass $\mathcal{M}_c$ contributing at the leading (Newtonian) order and the symmetric mass ratio $\eta$ entering at the 0.5PN (or higher depending on the quantity \cite{Arun:2008kb}).
-The spins enter at higher orders first via their components parallel to the angular momentum: $\chi_i=a_i\cos\theta_i$, for $i=1,2$ \cite{Poisson:1995ef}.
+The early inspiral portion of the GW signal is well described as a post-Newtonian series with the chirp mass $\mathcal{M}_c$ contributing to the GW phasing at the leading (Newtonian) order and the symmetric mass ratio $\eta$ entering at $1/2$ PN order higher.
+The spins first enter at the relative 1.5PN order via their components parallel to the angular momentum: $\chi_i=a_i\cos\theta_i$, for $i=1,2$ \cite{Poisson:1995ef, Blanchet:2013haa}.
 Based solely on the amplitude, phase and frequency evolution of the inspiral portion of the GW signal, estimates for the binary parameters can be obtained~\cite[see e.g.][]{Fairhurst:2023idl}.
 These parameters can be mapped to estimates for the properties of the remnant black hole by evaluating numerical-relativity fits~\cite{Jimenez-Forteza:2016oae, Healy:2016lce, Hofmann:2016yih}, as has been done previously~\cite{Ghosh:2016qgn,Ghosh:2017gfp,Breschi:2019wki}.

 On the other hand, the ringdown portion of the GW signal is well described by black hole perturbation theory \cite{Regge:1957td, Vishveshwara:1970zz, Zerilli:1971wd, Press:1971wr, Davis:1971gg, Chandrasekhar:1975zza, Detweiler:1977gy, Kokkotas:1999bd, Berti:2025hly}.
 Here, a perturbed Kerr black hole radiates GWs via a superposition of exponentially damped quasinormal modes (QNMs), where the QNM frequencies and damping times are functions of only the mass and spin of the unperturbed final Kerr black hole (see Refs.~\cite{Kokkotas:1999bd, Berti:2009kk, Franchini:2023eda} for reviews).
 Based solely on a measurement of the frequency and the decay time of the fundamental QNM, estimates for the binary parameters can be obtained~\cite{Echeverria:1989hg, Finn:1992wt},